Print Public – Municipal Artist-in-Residence

-From its founding days, Kala was envisioned as a place where people gather to exchange creative ideas and share technology and tools.
-Expanding on this idea, Print Public takes this exchange from the Kala studios out to the community.
-Specifically, Print Public provides an opportunity for artists to create temporary public art along the San Pablo Avenue corridor and throughout the City of Berkeley, meeting people where they are, on the street, at bus stops, markets, shops, and in the neighborhood, connecting artists and the community.
+Print Public Overview: From its founding days, Kala Art Institute was envisioned as a place where people gather to exchange creative ideas and share technology and tools.
+Expanding on this idea, Print Public takes this exchange from the Kala studios out to the surrounding neighborhood and city.
+Since its inception in 2012, Print Public has provided an opportunity for artists to create temporary public art projects along the San Pablo Avenue corridor and throughout the City of Berkeley allowing artists to meet people where they are, on the street, at bus stops, markets, shops, and in the neighborhood, connecting artists and the community.

 Print Public – Municipal Artist Residency at City of Berkeley